Gildara/100-days-of-code/log.md

 ### Day 3: July 19, 2017

-**Today's Progress:**Another long, frustrating day, but I did figure out how to process scss files.
+**Today's Progress**Another long, frustrating day, but I did figure out how to process scss files.

-**Thoughts:**I want to install the compass gem, but for some reason I can't find my ruby dir.
+**Thoughts**:I want to install the compass gem, but for some reason I can't find my ruby dir.
 Doubly frustrating because I installed the sass preprossessor gem without any problem, so obviously ruby is installed somewhere, lol.

 ### Day 4: July 20, 2017